raquezha/nuecagram/README.md

 Configure your GitLab project's webhook to send events to the endpoint provided by Nuecagram.
 Ensure to include the required custom headers for validation.

-Take note of this required custom header when you add new webhoo!
+Take note of this required custom header when you add new webhook!

 ```
 Custom Headers: